leeanncafferata/clio3-syllabus/source/schedule.md

     `>>` operator appends to a file; there is also a command to get the current time.)
 Can you rewrite the Makefile so that it uses rules?
     So that it uses special targets?
 So that it works on several text files at once?
 On an arbitrary number of files?
+So that is uses a default rule?
 Post your Makefile and input text files to GitHub.

 ## Sept.
 10: Flow Control and Functions in JavaScript

+The basics of JavaScript, as well as some foundational principles like loops, conditionals, functions, closure, and recursion.

 ### Reading

-Eloquent JavaScript introduction; ch 1; ch2; ch3
+-   Read Marijn Haverbeke, *[Eloquent JavaScript: A Modern Introduction to Programming][]* (hereafter EJ), [introduction][1], [ch.
+1][], [ch.
+2][], [ch.
+3][].
+-   Browse the [JavaScript documentation][], paying special attention to [strings][]. ([DevDocs][] is also useful for language and API documentation.)

 ### Exercises

-Come to class with all the exercises from these chapters solved as a separate JavaScript file.
-You should understand how to use conditionals, loops, functions.
-Do your best to understand scope and closures, as well as recursion.
-We will work with these in class with some real historical data.

-### Due
+-   Create separate `.js` files with the solutions for each exercise in these chapters, and post them to GitHub.

 ## Sept.
 17: Data Structures in JavaScript

 ### Reading

-Eloquent Javascript, ch4, ch6
+-   Read EJ, [ch.
+4][], [ch.
+6][].
+-   Browse the [documentation for the DPLA's API][] and sign up for [an API key][].
+-   Browse the [API for the American Converts Database][], especially the [items page][], as well as the [Omeka REST API documentation][].

 ### Exercises

-Work through all the exercises.

-Using the API techniques introduced earlier, find some historical data source.
-Create a data structure that suits it.

-Next find some source from your own research not available as an API.

-### Due
+-   Create separate `.js` files with the solutions for each exercise in these chapters, and post them to GitHub.
+-   Think of a historical source, event, or life that could be modeled as data, and create a data model for it in JavaScript.
+Can you write a constructor function to create new objects?
+Can you create at least five objects?
+How can you store an arbitrary number of objects?
+Now that you've stored those objects, what can you do with them that is interesting?
+How can you display, represent, filter, and link them?
+Post your code to GitHub.

 ## Sept.
 24: Functional Programming in JavaScript; DOM Manipulation